Rural Community Development Initiative Grants

 What does this program do?

-This program provides funding to help non-profit housing and community development organizations support housing, community facilities, and community and economic development projects in rural areas.
+RCDI grants are awarded to help non-profit housing and community development organizations, low-income rural communities and federally recognized tribes support housing, community facilities and community and economic development projects in rural areas.

 Who may apply for this program?

 Rural and rural area--Any area other than (i) a city or town that has a population of greater than 50,000 inhabitants; and (ii) the urbanized area contiguous and adjacent to such city or town. .